 Rapid.Space's concept is to provide to developers the minimum they need in order to deploy an application worldwide.

 There are three basic services: Virtual Private Server (VPS), Content Delivery Network (CDN) and Software Defined Network (SDN).

 VPS provides a way for developers to install their applications.
-It is similar to dedicated server services from companies such as OVH or Hetzner in Europe.
+It is similar to dedicated server services from companies such as Scaleway or Hetzner in Europe.

 CDN provides a front-end solution to deliver data to end-users or to collect data from IoT.
 It is similar to Cloudflare or qiniu CDN in China.